 For information on the Douglas County Household Chemical Roundups, call the Roundup Hotline at 303-846-6249.

-If these options don't work for you, there are electronics take-back programs available.
+.
 When evaluating these alternatives, please consider the environmental certifications, sustainability practices, and any exporting policy associated with each company and program.

 Do You Know...